Ramisto/eJPT-cheatsheet/General-Knowledge/Cybersecurity-basics.md

 <h1>CIA triad</h1>

-The CIA triad provides a simple but comprehensive high-level checklist for evaluating your security procedures and tools.[...]
-(Fortinet)
+<p>The CIA triad provides a simple but comprehensive high-level checklist for evaluating your security procedures and tools.[...]
+(Fortinet)</p>

 <h2>Confidentiality</h2>

-Ensures that only authorized persons have access to data, and prevents unauthorized attempts to access sensitive information.
+<p>Ensures that only authorized persons have access to data, and prevents unauthorized attempts to access sensitive information.</p>

 <h2>Integrity</h2>

-Ensure that data consistency, accuracy and reliability are maintained throughout its lifecycle.
+<p>Ensure that data consistency, accuracy and reliability are maintained throughout its lifecycle.</p>

 <h2>Availability</h2>

-Ensure that data is easily and consistently accessible to authorized users.
+<p>Ensure that data is easily and consistently accessible to authorized users.</p>

 <h1>Defense in Depth</h1>

-Defense in depth is a strategy that leverages multiple security measures to protect an organization's assets.
-The thinking is that if one line of defense is compromised, additional layers exist as a backup to ensure that threats are stopped along the way. [...]
-(Fortinet)
+<p>Defense in depth is a strategy that leverages multiple security measures to protect an organization's assets.<br>
+The thinking is that if one line of defense is compromised, additional layers exist as a backup to ensure that threats are stopped<br> along the way. [...]
+(Fortinet)</p>

 <h1>Business Needs</h1>

-Security must align with business needs.
-Its needs are formed according to a context :
+<p>Security must align with business needs.
+Its needs are formed according to a context :</p>

 <ul>
     <li>its size (small, medium, large)</li>